The lowercase 'a' is silent, so our name is simply pronounced "ACE."

-Purchasing and implementing aACE Software is a 7-step process designed to mitigate the risks associated with ERP implementations.
+Purchasing and implementing aACE is a 7-step process designed to mitigate the risks associated with ERP implementations.
 Your commitments are tied directly to your aACE partner's deliverables, thereby increasing your confidence in tandem with your financial and business exposure.

 The 7 steps to purchase and implement aACE:

 1. Introductory Call:

 The first goal is to evaluate whether or not your business will benefit from aACE Software via an introductory call to discuss your needs and requirements.
 The outcome of this call will determine whether it is appropriate to move to the next step.

 2. Software Demonstration:

 3. Preliminary Proposal:

 The purpose of this proposal is to establish a small ballpark estimate for your software implementation.
 This proposal outlines the cost of the standard system based on your user count and the cost of the needs assessment.
-It also provides a preliminary estimate for required service based on our introductory conversations and demos.
+It also provides a preliminary estimate for required service based on your introductory conversations and demos.